davebarnwell/model-orm-php/README.md

 * helpers for finding one or more records returning rows as instances of the Model class
 * throws exception on query error
 * Requires PHP >= 5.3
+* Currenlty only tested with MySQL through the PDO drivers

 Usage
 =====